chipjacks/chipjacks.github.io/_posts/2024-07-25-munch-jump.markdown

 the title page using [GenType](https://labs.google/gentype) and a little soundtrack for the game using [Strofe](https://www.strofe.com/library).

-Hope you have as much playing it as I had making it 🤘
+Hope you have as much fun playing it as I had making it 🤘

 - [Check out the code](https://github.com/chipjacks/munch-jump)
 - [Play Munch Jump](https://chipjacks.com/munch-jump/)